Jeremy Bailenson, Founding Director

 Mark Miller, Ph.D.
 Student

-Mark is a fourth-year Ph.D. student with the Department of Computer Science.
+Mark is a sixth-year Ph.D. student with the Department of Computer Science.
 His research interests include social interaction and interpersonal communication in augmented and virtual reality.
-His previous work tests whether people respond to virtual humans in AR the same way they do towards real people.
-Currently, he is investigating how design teams work together in virtual environments.
+His previous work tests whether people respond to virtual humans in AR the same way they do towards real people, and he has investigated how design teams work together in virtual environments.
+His current work is using VR to computationally measure of synchrony, the natural time-dependence of human interaction.
 He received his B.S. in Computer Science from the University of Illinois at Urbana-Champaign.

 Reagan Ross, Ph.D.
 Candidate